jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

    Print the names and values of all registers except floating-point and vector registers (in the selected stack frame).

-`info all-registers`
+- `info all-registers`
    Print the names and values of all registers, including floating-point and vector registers (in the selected stack frame).

-`info registers reggroup &hellip;`
+- `info registers reggroup …`
    Print the name and value of the registers in each of the specified reggroups.

-The reggoup can be any of those returned by `maint print reggroups` (see [Maintenance Commands](Maintenance-Commands.html#Maintenance-Commands)).
+   The reggoup can be any of those returned by
+   `maint print reggroups` (see [Maintenance Commands](Maintenance-Commands.html#Maintenance-Commands)).

-`info registers regname &hellip;`
+- `info registers regname …`

    Print the *relativized* value of each specified register regname.

    As discussed in detail below, register values are normally relative to the selected stack frame.
 The regname may be any register name valid on the machine you are using, with or without the initial `$`.